Cool-Core Destruction in Merging Clusters with AGN Feedback and Radiative Cooling: Methods

 To investigate the impact of mergers with different initial conditions, we explore a parameter space with varied mass ratios $R$ and impact parameters $b$.
 We perform mergers with $R=1$, $R=3$ and $R=10$, with C1 being the primary cluster in all simulations.
 Table \ref{table:clusters} summarizes the virial mass, virial radius and central entropy of the three clusters we consider.
 The mass ratios $R$ between them are C1/C2 = 3 and C1/C3 = 10.
 The impact parameter, defined as the separation between the core of two merging clusters perpendicular to their relative velocity, is varied from $b=0$, $b=464.43$ kpc, to $b=932.28$ kpc.
 These parameter choices are in line with those commonly adopted in previous binary cluster merger simulations (e.g., \citealt{2011}, \citealt{Valdarnini_2021}).
 The parameter set explored in our study is detailed in Table \ref{table:parameters}.

-We perform 3D simulations of mergers between a primary and a secondary cluster within a cubic domain of (15 Mpc)$^3$.
-Diode boundary conditions are adopted to permit outflow while preventing inflow.
-The cluster mergers are assumed to occur on the $x-y$ plane.
-For each simulation, the $x$ coordinates of the two merging clusters are fixed at 5.74 Mpc and 9.26 Mpc, respectively, measured from the left edge of the simulation box.
-The $y$ coordinate (measured from the lower edge of the simulation box) is set to be 7.5 Mpc for the primary cluster, and 7.50, 7.96 or 8.43 Mpc for the secondary cluster, corresponding to different impact parameters.
+We perform 3D simulations of mergers between a primary and a secondary cluster within a cubic domain of (15 Mpc)$^3$. ``Diode'' boundary conditions {for the hydrodynamics} are adopted to permit outflow while preventing inflow. {DM particles have ``outflow'' boundary conditions; they are lost once they exit the domain.
+Isolated boundary conditions are used for the gravitational potential.} The cluster mergers are assumed to occur on the $x-y$ plane.
+For each simulation, the $x$ coordinates of the two merging clusters are fixed at { -1.76} Mpc and { 1.76} Mpc, respectively, measured from the { center} of the simulation box.
+The $y$ coordinate is set to be { 0} Mpc for the primary cluster, and { 0, 0.46 or 0.93} Mpc for the secondary cluster, corresponding to different impact parameters.
 The relative velocity between the two merging clusters is fixed at 1200 km/s in the $x$ direction and 0 in the $y$ direction.
 The initial velocities of each cluster are set to ensure that the total momentum of the system is zero.

 To demonstrate the impact of cooling and AGN feedback, we conduct three sets of merger simulations.
 The $m[1-9]$ simulations are mergers only, excluding both cooling and AGN feedback.
 The $mc[1-9]$ simulations include mergers with cooling but no AGN feedback.
 Our primary focus, the $mcf[1-9]$ simulations, involves mergers with both cooling and AGN feedback.
 All simulations are run for 10 Gyr, with data analyzed at intervals of 0.1 Gyr.